babashka/babashka.duckdb/README.md

 Use a version of babashka that includes `babashka.ffi`.

-Install the DuckDB library before you use ffi-duckdb.
+Before you use ffi-duckdb, install the DuckDB library.
 On macOS, run:

 ```bash
 brew install duckdb